 Develop your capacity and experience for leadership on all organizational levels.
 Learn essential practices, from guiding groups in the field to managing large and small organizations.

-Livelihood & Business Planning Strategically chart your course for a sustainable and ethical livelihood as a wilderness skills instructor and educator.
+Strategically chart the course for a sustainable and ethical livelihood as a wilderness skills instructor and educator.
 Learn how to write a business plan for organizational development.

-Outdoor Safety & Operations Receive your Wilderness First Responder Certification.
 Keep yourself and others safe in the outdoors.
+Receive your Wilderness First Responder Certification.
 Learn to manage the day to day operations of program gear and logistics.